AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 section of the instrumented code runs concurrently to the buffer clear procedure, otherwise the correctness of the corresponding coverage report cannot be guaranteed.**

+Both buffer dump indications and buffer reset indications can be specified in external annotation files, see :ref:`ext_annot` for more information.

 .. _instr-tracename: